How carrying a credit card balance can affect your credit

 Does carrying a balance affect your credit scores?

-Credit card issuers often report balances around the end of the statement period.
+Credit card issuers often report balances around the end of an account’s statement period.
 With many cards, this happens around three to four weeks before the next bill is due.
-As a result, you could make credit card payments in full every month and see the unexpected balances and credit utilization reported.
+As a result, you could make credit card payments in full every month and still see a balance and credit utilization on your credit report that are different from what you expect.

-If you aren’t able to pay your balance at all, your credit card issuer could report the missed payment to one or all three major credit bureaus.
+If you’re carrying a credit card balance because you’re not able to pay your balance at all, your missed payments could negatively affect your payment history.
+And your credit score could be impacted if your card issuer reports your missed payments to one or all three major credit bureaus.

-Is it better to carry a balance or pay it off?
+Is it better to carry a credit card balance or pay it off?

-If your card has an introductory 0% APR offer, that could give you more time to pay down your balance without accruing interest.
-Just be aware that carrying that balance could still impact your credit utilization ratio—and ultimately your credit scores.
-Plus, once the introductory 0% APR offer ends, the standard APR kicks in.
+If your card has an introductory 0% annual percentage rate (APR), that could give you more time to pay down your balance without accruing interest.
+Just be aware that carrying that balance could still impact your credit utilization ratio—and, ultimately, your credit scores.
+Plus, once the introductory offer ends, the standard APR kicks in.
 And that’s when interest starts to accrue.

 If you’re carrying a high balance and interest charges, it’s a good idea to consider ways to pay off credit card debt.